 Things to Consider Before Buying a Fire Pit

-We've come a long way from the fire ring at the local campground, but we're not talking about the simplistic (and often cheesy) fire bowls found at big-box and hardware stores either.
-The best fire pits can get kindling crackling and radiate heat without a propane tank or much fuss, but there are a range of options and a few important things to consider.
+We've come a long way from the fire ring at the local campground, but we're not talking about the cheap (and often cheesy) fire bowls found at big-box and hardware stores (and on Amazon) either.
+The best fire pits can get kindling crackling and radiate heat without much fuss, but there are a range of options (wood vs propane tank) and a few important things to consider.

 For us, portability is key.
 You never know when, or where, you'll want to kick back and enjoy a good fire, so having a portable fire pit that travels with you helps solve that problem.
 And luckily, there's an array of good options available.
 Here are eight of the best portable fire pits, each with its own take on the age-old classic design.

-Our 9 Top Picks for the Best Portable Fire Pit
+Field Mag's Top 11 Picks for Best Portable Fire Pits

 Nearly a household name in the fire pit world, Solo Stove began in 2010 with the Solo Stove Lite, an ultralight camping stove that weighed just nine ounces, made in one of the founders' garages.
-Realizing the product on its hands, the company expanded into larger stoves, designed for two to four people, then went even bigger, fueled by three incredibly successful Kickstarter campaigns.
+The company has long since expanded into larger stationary and portable smokeless fire pits, designed for two to four people, then went even bigger, fueled by three incredibly successful Kickstarter campaigns.

-Today, their most popular product, and one of our top picks, is the Bonfire, a 20-pound, 19.5-inch wide fire pit.
-Recently released in five colors as part of Solo Stove's new Elemental Series, the double-walled, wood-burning fire pit uses a ring of vent holes to pull air into the bottom of the pit, ensuring your wood fire is hot and nearly smoke-free (to really crank up the BTUs, burn hardwoods only).
+Their most popular product, and one of our top picks, is the smokeless Bonfire 2.0, a 23-pound, 14-inch high, 19.5-inch wide fire pit.
+Recently, in addition to the introduction of five new colors, the Bonfire 2.0 was released to add a removable ash pan to make clean up after a fire easier than ever.
+The double-walled, wood-burning fire pit uses a ring of vent holes to pull air into the bottom of the pit, ensuring your wood fire is hot and nearly smoke-free (to really crank up the BTUs, burn hardwoods only).
 The extra air also makes starting your Solo Stove bonfire incredibly easy (speaking from experience).
 The whole thing fits neatly into a carrying case, perfect for mess-free transportation and storage.
+(The Solo Stove Ranger is another popular—and more portable—option.)

-Known for their top-notch design, Snow Peak's contribution to the fire pit world is built of collapsible stainless steel.
-The 12-pound pit folds flat for easy transportation and storage and even comes with a nylon carry bag, making it the perfect campsite addition.
-Bonus: the fire pit can be converted into a grill using the Takibi Fire & Grill and even a pizza oven with Field Oven, each sold separately.
+Known for their top-notch design, Snow Peak's contribution to the fire pit world is built of weather-resistant stainless steel.
+The 12-pound collapsible pit folds flat for easy transportation and storage and even comes with a nylon carry bag, making it the perfect portable campfire for use in the backyard and at remote campsites.
+Bonus: the fire pit can be converted into a cast iron-ready grill using the Takibi Fire & Grill, a whole tabletop system with the Jikaro Firering Table, and even a pizza oven with Field Oven, though each are sold separately.

 Similar to Snow Peak's design, UCO's Flatpack Firepit & Grill can be assembled in under a minute and transported anywhere, thanks to its ability to fold down to just over an inch thick.
-As the name suggests, it functions as both a classic firepit and a grill, no extra purchases necessary, though buyers should note its smaller size (just over a foot long) when planning for heat output or grilling space.
-But at $40, it's hard not to keep one of these in the trunk for whenever inspiration—or tailgating—may strike.
+As the name suggests, it functions as both a classic fire pit and a grill, no extra purchases necessary, though buyers should note its smaller size (just over a foot long) when planning for heat output or grilling space.
+At $40, it's hard not to keep one of these in the trunk for whenever inspiration—or tailgating—may strike.

 By the looks of it, Biolite's FirePit+ doesn't scream portability, but at only 19.8 pounds, it's still capable of being moved around.
 This heavy duty wood or charcoal-burning pit is for the more tech-savvy: it features a large internal battery that controls the fan, which in turn helps control the length and intensity of burn time.
 The pit can be operated manually or via Bluetooth, for when you're too bundled and comfy to get up.
 For easy cleaning, Biolite added a trapdoor in the bottom for removing ash and coal—just be sure to have the proper cleaning tools and disposal methods nearby.